 Formalin has been the most widely used tissue fixative since the early 1900s, primarily due to superior preservation (less distortion) of tissue morphology compared to alcohol fixatives (Fox et al., 1985).
 However, many of the same biochemical features that make formalin the preferred fixative for histopathology create unique challenges for retrospective molecular analyses.
 Our results show that formalin fixation significantly decreased RNA yields and quality in a time-dependent manner, consistent with previously published work (Chung et al., 2008; Masuda et al., 1999; von Ahlfen et al., 2007).
 These effects are likely due to a combination of formalin-induced hydroxyl methyl adducts, methylene bridges, and other biomolecular crosslinks, in addition to nucleic acid fragmentation (Evers et al., 2011; Masuda et al., 1999).
 Sequencing overcomes many of the historical problems associated with RNA fragmentation but may still be limited by formalin-induced covalent modifications.
 In this study, formalin fixation increased % rRNA sequenced, sequencing error rates (deletions), and overall variability across samples.
 The formalin-induced bias toward intronic and intergenic read mapping and greater 3’ gene body coverage also supports the observed reductions in gene diversity seen with increased time-in-formalin.
-This shift in read mapping from exonic to intronic and intergenic regions with formalin fixation appears to be a common feature of FFPE samples (Adiconis et al., 2013; Graw et al., 2015; Hedegaard et al., 2014; Hester et al., 2016; Morlan et al., 2012; Webster et al., 2015) and may be due to fixation of pre-mRNA processing machinery (i.e. small nuclear ribonucleoproteins) leading to a higher abundance of unprocessed mRNA in FFPE samples contributing to fewer mapped reads.
+This shift in read mapping from exonic to intronic and intergenic regions with formalin fixation appears to be a common feature of FFPE samples (Adiconis et al., 2013; Graw et al., 2015; Hedegaard et al., 2014; Hester et al., 2016; Morlan et al., 2012; Webster et al., 2015) and may be due to fixation of pre-mRNA processing machinery (i.e., small nuclear ribonucleoproteins) leading to a higher abundance of unprocessed mRNA in FFPE samples contributing to fewer mapped reads.
 Other RNA-seq effects specific to formalin fixation included increased duplication rates within reads and reduced gene diversity.
 These findings document specific factors contributing to losses in gene detection and DEG identification in formalin-fixed samples.

 The use of TAE buffer (DTAE) as a demodification treatment provided mixed results.
 Initially, it appeared to worsen RNA-seq results relative to 3F based on technical and global pre-sequencing and post-sequencing quality metrics.
-These findings contrasted with previous literature citing its potential benefits, which included reduced formalin fixed tissue or cellular RNA fragmentation based on gel electrophoresis of RT-PCR (Masuda et al., 1999) and Agilent 2100 Bioanalyzer (Evers et al., 2011), increased amplifiable formalin fixed cellular RNA based on RT-qPCR (Evers et al., 2011), and reversed formalin fixed oligo RNA modification as indicated by TOF mass spectrometry (Masuda et al., 1999) and Agilent 2100 Bioanalyzer (Evers et al., 2011).
-However, the benefits of TAE were not evaluated using RNA-seq.
+These findings contrasted with previous literature citing its potential benefits, which included reduced formalin fixed tissue or cellular RNA fragmentation based on gel electrophoresis of RT-PCR (Masuda et al., 1999) and Agilent 2100 Bioanalyzer (Evers et al., 2011), increased amplifiable formalin-fixed cellular RNA based on RT-qPCR (Evers et al., 2011), and reversed formalin-fixed oligo RNA modification as indicated by TOF mass spectrometry (Masuda et al., 1999) and Agilent 2100 Bioanalyzer (Evers et al., 2011).
+However, these benefits of TAE were not evaluated using RNA-seq.
 At a gene and pathway level, DTAE did provide improvements in DEG and significant canonical pathway overlap with FR compared to the overlap of 3F with FR.
 These somewhat dichotomous results are likely due to increased fragmentation of FFPE RNA from the high temperature incubation, resulting in the lower RIN values, along with increased removal of adducts (Evers et al., 2011; Masuda et al., 1999), resulting in more amplifiable RNA and DEG-level detection.